 A black swan event like COVID-19 pandemic has stymied the plans of many CIOs to upgrade their archaic IT platform into a modern infrastructure of hardware and software to support their dynamic business process.
 When faced with such predicaments, the first casualties of steep budget cuts are reduced spending and downsizing across the organization.
 To overcome this quandary, every CIO has to mitigate the crisis and work with a downscaled budget.
 Thus, it becomes strategically imperative to plow money into critical technologies that will bolster the long-term revenue growth at a nominal cost.

-Cloud Technology Saves Money
+Cloud Technology Saves Money for CIOs

 The adage that ‘IT is not a direct revenue generator, and only an enabler’ has many CIOs worry about conserving their CAPEX and reducing their OPEX.
 The pandemic has caused a severe impact on the budget for new IT infrastructure, leaving CIOs to scamper and prioritize their investment on new IT portfolios.
 One of the critical technologies that can help CIOs to save on the total cost of ownership (TCO) without breaking the bank is migration to the cloud platform.